<big>Glossary of Painting Terms</big>(As of July 2003)

 distinguish by:

-The dry film thickness is the thickness after the volatile components have evaporated.
+The dry film thickness is the one that remains after the volatile components have evaporated.

 remaining coating film (dry film).

-The wet film thickness refers to the thickness of the freshly applied layer.
+The wet layer thickness refers to the thickness of the freshly applied layer.

 Flash point